Calogero Vizzini: Villalba incident

 According to Vizzini's own account, La Verità sui Fatti di Villalba (The Truth About the Events in Villalba) that appeared in separatist newspapers, it had been the Communist who had started the shooting.
 When Pantaleone and Li Causi had arrived in the town, they asked Vizzini if they were in hostile territory and whether their meeting might be disturbed.
 Vizzini "assured them that they were free to hold their meeting without any fear of disturbance if they were careful enough not to speak on local matters".
 Vizzini admitted that he interrupted Li Causi, but denied that he had ignited the violence.
 The Carabinieri quickly restored order and arrested eight people, including the mayor.
 Several others, including Vizzini, evaded the police dragnet.
 Sixty persons were interrogated, but the investigation was doomed from the start.
 (Don Calò and his bodyguard were accused of attempted manslaughter.
 The trial dragged on until 1958, but by 1946 the evidence had already disappeared.
-Vizzini was never convicted because by the time of the verdict he was already dead.)
+Vizzini was never convicted because by the time of the verdict, he was already dead.)

 The Villalba attack inaugurated a long series of Mafia attacks in Sicily on political activists, trade union leaders and ordinary peasants resisting Mafia rule.
-In the following years, many left-wing leaders were killed or otherwise attacked, culminating in the killing of 11 people and the wounding of over thirty at a May 1 labour parade in Portella della Ginestra.
+In the following years, many left-wing leaders were killed or otherwise attacked, culminating in the killing of 11 people and the wounding of over thirty at a 1 May labour parade in Portella della Ginestra.
 The Portella della Ginestra massacre was attributed to the bandit and separatist leader Salvatore Giuliano.
 Nevertheless, the Mafia was suspected of involvement in the bloodbath and many other attacks on left-wing organisations and leaders.

 Links to American gangsters

 In 1949, Vizzini and Italian-American crime boss Lucky Luciano set up a candy factory in Palermo exporting products all over Europe and to the US.
 Police suspected that it was a cover for heroin trafficking.
-The laboratory operated undisturbed until 11 April 1954, when the Roman daily Avanti! published a photograph of the factory under the headline "Textiles and Sweets on the Drug Route".
-That evening the factory was closed, and the laboratory's chemists were reportedly smuggled out of the country.
+The laboratory operated undisturbed until 11 April 1954, when the Rome-based daily newspaper Avanti! published an article with a photograph of the factory under the headline "Textiles and Sweets on the Drug Route".
+The same evening the factory was closed, and the laboratory's chemists had left the country.